NoahStolk/DevilDaggersAssetEditor/README.md

 ## Running from source
 - Make sure all the projects listed under "Dependencies" are properly referenced.
 The sources for the projects need to be within the same root folder as the source for DevilDaggersAssetEditor itself.
+- Make sure to set the project platform to x64 before building the project.

 ## Links
 - [DevilDaggers.info website](https://devildaggers.info)